PolymerSearch/apidocs/source/includes/datasets.md

 # Dataset

-The Dataset API empowers you to create new Polymer sites from your CSV files effortlessly.
+The Dataset API allows the creation of new Polymer sites from your CSV files.

 ## Upload a Dataset